Coal takes millions of years to form

 Equipment intended mainly to reduce SO2, NOx, and particulate matter can also be used to reduce mercury emissions from some types of coal.
 Scientists are also working on new ways to reduce mercury emissions from coal-burning power plants.

 Research is underway to address emissions of carbon dioxide from coal combustion.
 Carbon capture separates CO2 from emissions sources and recovers it in a concentrated stream.
-The CO2 can then be sequestered, which puts CO2 into storage, possibly underground, where it will remain permanently.
+The CO2 can then be sequestered (put into storage, possibly underground) where it will remain permanently.

-Reuse and recycling can also reduce coals environmental impact.
+Reuse and recycling can also reduce the environmental effects of coal production and use.
 Land that was previously used for coal mining can be reclaimed and used for airports, landfills, and golf courses.
-Waste products captured by scrubbers can be used to produce products like cement and synthetic gypsum for wallboard.
+Waste products captured by scrubbers can be used to produce products such as cement and synthetic gypsum for wallboard.